jay-watt/census-income-and-diamonds-datasets/diamonds/README.md

     ```
     Note: If the cleaned data file does not exist in the 'Data/Cleaned' directory, you will be prompted to run preprocessing first.

-   - To run all parts in sequence, use the `--all` option:
+   - To run both parts in sequence, use the `--all` option:
     ```
     python main.py --all
     ```